SamiSha99/hat-better-subtitles/README.md

 `LyricColorBorder` - Like the above, but the border.
 `Keyframes` - Array, Should equal the amount of words in `Text!
 Each keyframe should be larger than the other.

+## `SS_SeqAct_ShutdownSubtitles`

+Instead of calling Stop/Skip on all kismet nodes of the subtitles, this node can be called once and should shutdown all kismet nodes in the process.